 These chocolate sweet potato muffins have both baking powder and bicarbonate of soda (baking soda) in the recipe.
 It makes them lighter and stops them from becoming too dense.
 Adding too much baking powder can result in a slightly metallic flavour, so it's best to add some bicarb as well.
 Baking soda is ideal in chocolate muffins as it is activated by the acidity of the cocoa.

 Adding fruit and vegetables is a great way to keep muffins moist - and it's healthy too!
 Try these chocolate zucchini muffins or healthy apple muffins.
-You also need some fat (this sweet potato muffin recipe uses healthy olive oil) and remember to not overmix the batter.
+You also need some fat (this healthy sweet potato muffin recipe uses olive oil), and remember not to overmix the batter.

 Other healthy chocolate recipes

-All of these healthy chocolate recipes are gluten free and dairy free
+All of these healthy chocolate recipes are gluten-free and dairy-free

-Have you tried this easy, healthy recipe?
-Please leave a rating and/or comment at the bottom of the page.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
 Your email will not be published.

 Your feedback and questions are much appreciated.